11 Herbs That Naturally Repel Mosquitoes

 Mosquitoes are small insects that feed on blood.
-This makes them dangerous because they can transmit serious diseases like malaria, dengue and yellow fevers, among others.
+This makes them dangerous because they can transmit serious diseases like malaria, dengue, and yellow fever, among others things.
+Their bites are uncomfortable because they cause a small bump and an itchy allergic reaction that lasts for hours, leaving you wondering how to repel mosquitoes and get them out of your life.

-They generally reproduce in standing water and the unhealthy environments that may be located near our homes.
+They generally reproduce in standing water and other unhealthy environments that might be near your home.

-For these reasons, it’s important to take extra hygiene measures and keep insect repellent on hand to keep these potentially dangerous bugs away from our loved ones.
+This is why it’s important to take extra hygiene measures and keep insect repellent on hand.
+It’s one of the safest ways to keep these potentially dangerous bugs away from our loved ones.

-There are many different ways to repel mosquitoes, like repellents available in stores, but we don’t recommend using these because they contain chemicals that can be harmful to the environment and your health.
+There are many different ways to repel mosquitoes.
+You can get a repellent at the store, but we recommend not using these because they contain chemicals that can be harmful to the environment and your health.

-The good news is that there are several natural solutions that repel mosquitoes with the added bonus of a fresh aroma and cleaning power.
+The good news is that there are several natural solutions to repel mosquitoes with the added bonus of a fresh aroma and cleansing power.
 Do you want to learn more?

 1. Repel mosquitoes with garlic

 Garlic’s strong fragrance comes from the sulfurous compounds it produces.
-It’s a great solution to repel mosquitoes and keep them far away from your home.
+It’s a great way to repel mosquitoes and keep them far away from your home.

 - Crush a clove of raw garlic and place it near where insects enter.